-Please note that the Parent and Provider Services team will be moving to 20 Great Oaks Blvd, Ste 200 in July 2015 - more updates to follow!
+Please note that effective July 13, 2015 The Parent and Provider Services and Child Care Food Program teams will be located at 20 Great Oaks Blvd, Ste 200 San Jose CA 95119.

 Welcome to Choices For Children in Santa Clara County.